VoltDB/voltdb/src/frontend/org/voltdb/utils/SQLCommandReadme.txt

   is not required.)

 + You may enter more than one statement before requesting execution.

++ You can press the Tab key at the start of a command to complete the command name.
+  Note that sqlcmd does not complete terms and database objects in the body of the command.

 + To request execution, enter a semi-colon at the end of a statement, or enter the interactive command GO.